Prison Legal News:

 South Carolina?s Commissioner of Corrections, Jon Ozmint, has embraced hardcore disciplinary methods to deal with prisoners who violate prison rules.
 Such punishments include depriving prisoners of food and requiring them to wear pink outfits.

 The food deprivation has taken on a new twist.
-Rather than ...
+Rather than withholding ...

 by David M. Reutter

-On November 1, 2006, the Multnomah County District Attorney?s (DA?s) Office in Portland, Oregon released a blistering 63-page report that found systemic, shocking problems in the state?s largest jail system. ?Conservative? in their findings, the two veteran prosecutors who served as investigators, John Bradley and Chuck French ...
+On November 1, 2006, the Multnomah County District Attorney?s (DA?s) Office in Portland, Oregon released a blistering 63-page report that found systemic, shocking problems in the state?s largest jail system. ?Conservative? in their findings, the two veteran prosecutors who served as investigators, John Bradley and Chuck French, found a system ...

 Ron Stewart endeared himself to Canadian citizens during his years as a star halfback for the Ottawa Rough Riders.
 He later entered into public service where be served for 26 years, including as a prison oversight official, until he retired in 2004.
 It was recently revealed that the Canadian icon ...